Adult Religious Education

 MONTHLY SOCIAL OUTING

-In November 2021 we decided to try Motorworks Brewing for our monthly social outing, and it turned out to be a fine decision — the 150-year-old oak tree spread its lighted branches across the entire patio area, ample parking, lots of space for us to be together (see photo from Oct.
-11, 2022)— so we are continuing to hold these events there.
+In November 2021 we decided to try Motorworks Brewing for our monthly social outing, and it turned out to be a fine decision — the 150-year-old oak tree spread its lighted branches across the entire patio area, ample parking, lots of space for us to be together — so we are continuing to hold these events there.
 Note new schedule: As of December 2022, we will meet there on the first Tuesday of each month, from 4:30 p.m. to 6 p.m.

 The address is 1014 9th St. W, Bradenton.
 Come early for a parking place right next to the building.
 Everyone is welcome.